Elect Mark Loewe

 Mark Loewe, Libertarian, for Congress, United States Representative, District 35, Texas

 Mark Loewe's efforts to improve K-to-12 education

-Mark Loewe's responses to voters guide questions
+Mark Loewe's responses to interview and voters guide questions

 I humbly ask for your vote in Texas' 3 November 2020 General Election.

 Congress gave away $574,587,783,463.63 of interest on our federal debt during fiscal year 2019.
 This give-away, of roughly $1,742 per year for every man, woman, and child, or $6,966 per year per four-person family, does immense harm to Americans, including Texans, and enriches creditors, including the Federal Reserve System (bankers), Japan, and Communist China.